 Hadlock, Houston and Ryngaert (1999) argue that managers' incentive to act in their own interests also affects the likelihood of being acquired.
 They show that for a sample of bank acquisitions, banks with higher ownership are less likely to be acquired.
 This result is especially strong for observations where the target managers leave the firm following the acquisition.
 They interpret the results as consistent with the hypothesis that the degree of managerial entrenchment is an important determinant of the probability that a bank is acquired.
+Wulf (2001) studies a sample of "mergers of equal" between firms with roughly similar size.
+She finds that target shareholders' stocks exhibit lower abnormal returns at the time of merger announcements if a "CEO succession agreement" is negotiated as part of the transaction.
+However, her definition of "succession agreement" is extremely broad, as it covers any arrangement in which either the CEO or chairman position is reserved for the target's CEO; such agreements could, for example, call for the retirement of the target CEO after a nominal amount of time in office, or confine him to ceremonial responsibilities as a non-executive chairman.

 Hadlock at al. (1999), Agrawal and Walkling (1994), and Martin and McConnell (1991) document high rates of managerial turnover for target firms following corporate control activity.
-Hadlock et al. find that 53.6% of their sample's top executives leave the banking organizations within two years of the date the merger agreement is finalized.
+Hadlock et al. find that 53.6 percent of their sample's top executives leave the banking organizations within two years of the date the merger agreement is finalized.
 Agrawal and Walkling (1994) calculate the retention and dismissal rates of CEOs for a set of firms receiving takeover bids.
-They find that only 45% of the target CEOs are retained one year after the bid.
-Successful bids result in even larger departure rates; for this subsample, 65% of the CEOs are not employed as senior executives in any public corporation one year after the bid.
+They find that only 45 percent of the target CEOs are retained one year after the bid.
+Successful bids result in even larger departure rates; for this subsample, 65 percent of the CEOs are not employed as senior executives in any public corporation one year after the bid.
 Martin and McConnell focus on turnover of top managers of targets of successful tender offers.
-They find a turnover rate of 41.9% for the target's top manager in the year following the takeover, and 19% during the second post-turnover year.
+They find a turnover rate of 41.9 percent for the target's top manager in the year following the takeover, and 19 percent during the second post-turnover year.
 They classify takeovers in which the target's top executive leaves the firm as disciplinary.
-They then show that disciplinary takeovers are associated with poor performance by the target prior to the tender offer, while non-disciplinary takeovers are not.
+They then show that disciplinary takeovers are associated with poor performance by the target prior to the tender offer, while nondisciplinary takeovers are not.
 Additionally, gains to both bidders and targets are independent of the type of takeover (disciplinary or non-disciplinary).

 Agrawal and Walkling (1994) and Harford (2000) consider the effects of takeover bids on management and directors in terms of Fama's (1980) notion of "ex post settling up."
-Agrawal and Walkling consider the effects of takeover bids on target-firm CEOs from 1980 to 1986.

-Consistent with ex post settling up, they find that post-bid changes in compensation are negatively related to pre-bid abnormal compensation.
+Agrawal and Walkling, studying a sample of target CEOs between 1980 and 1986, find that post-bid changes in compensation are negatively related to pre-bid abnormal compensation.
 They interpret this as consistent with the view that the labor market uses information produced by the takeover process to discipline managers.
-Harford finds evidence consistent with directors also experiencing ex post settling up following takeover bids occurring from 1988 through 1991.
-He shows that outside directors generally fare worse (financially) than inside directors following the bid, and the outcome is related to both pre-bid performance and the target's reception of the offer.
-Specifically, outside directors of poorly-performing firms fare worse in the directorial labor market, especially if the target rebuffs the offer.
-If the firm accepts the offer, the directors' losses are mitigated.
+Harford finds evidence consistent with directors also experiencing ex post settling up following takeover bids that occurred between 1988 and 1991.
+He shows that outside directors generally fare worse financially than inside directors following the bid, and the outcome is related to both pre-bid performance and the target's reception of the offer.
+Specifically, outside directors of poorly performing firms fare worse in the directors' losses are mitigated.